Any additional questions can be addressed to the Assistant Director of Sport Clubs, [[rsclub, Dan Gardner]]

 We recommend you submit your Trip Plan as soon as you have your travel plans confirmed.
 This will ensure you have time to make sure all drivers have submitted their Driver Authorization Form via IMLeagues and are authorized to drive.
-The absolute deadlines for both Activity Registrations (Appendix A) and Trip Plans (Appendix B) are seven business days (Wednesday if the event is on the weekend) prior to the travel departure date date or for home events, seven business days (Wednesday) prior to the event date.
+The absolute deadlines for both Activity Registrations (Appendix A) and Trip Plans (Appendix B) are 5 business days (by Monday at noon the week of the event).

 What happens if we do not submit a Trip Plan at all and still travel to and participate in an activity as a club?

 If your club fails to submit a Trip Form and still choose to travel and participate in an activity, then you will be subject to disciplinary action under Campus Recreation policies (See "Disciplinary Procedures" in Section 3.E. of the Sport Club manual (pdf)).
 This may include one of 3 levels of probation or possible suspension of the club.